Hermitian K-theory for stable $\infty$-categories III: Grothendieck-Witt groups of rings: L-theory and algebraic surgery

 are injective for $n \geq d-2$ and bijective for $n\geq d-1$.
 Likewise, the maps

 are injective for $n\geq d+2$ and bijective for $n\geq d+3$. \end{corollary} \begin{proof} By Theorem~\refthree{theorem:fiber-sequence-intro-three}, the canonical squares

 are pullbacks.
-Hence the Grothendieck--Witt part of the corollary follows from the L-theory part.
+Hence the Grothendieck-Witt part of the corollary follows from the L-theory part.
 Moreover, the L-theory parts then follow from Corollary~\refthree{corollary:genuine-is-symmetric} using that $\QF^\gs$ is $2$-symmetric and $\QF^\gq$ is $0$-symmetric. \end{proof}

 \begin{example} In general, the bounds obtained in Corollary~\refthree{corollary:improve} are sharp, as the following example shows.
 Consider the $d$-dimensional ring $\FF_2[\ZZ^d]$ as a ring with anti-involution induced by the inversion of the group $\ZZ^d$.
-We claim that the map $\L^\gs(\FF_2[\ZZ^d) \to \L^\s(\FF_2[\ZZ^d])$ is not surjective on $\pi_{d-2}$.
-To see this we use the Shaneson splitting proved by Ranicki for $\L^\s$ and Milgram-Ranicki for $\L^\gs$.
+We claim that the map $\L^\gs(\FF_2[\ZZ^d]) \to \L^\s(\FF_2[\ZZ^d])$ is not surjective on $\pi_{d-2}$.
+To see this we use the Ranicki-Shaneson splitting proved by Ranicki for $\L^\s$ and Milgram-Ranicki for $\L^\gs$.
 In \paperfour we give a proof of this result which works simultaneously for both variants, but for our purposes the following version is sufficient.
 Let $R$ be a ring with anti-involution and consider the ring $R[\ZZ]$ with anti-involution induced by the group inversion of $\ZZ$.
 Suppose that $\K_0(R) \cong \K_0(R[\ZZ]) \cong \ZZ$, for instance $R$ could be a field or the integers.
 Then, for $\QF = \QF^\gs,\QF^\s$, there is a natural equivalence

 By induction, we deduce that the map $\Sigma^d \L^\gs(\FF_2) \to \Sigma^d \L^\s(\FF_2)$ is a retract of the map $\L^\gs(\FF_2[\ZZ^d]) \to \L^\s(\FF_2[\ZZ^d])$.
 Therefore, in order to see that the latter map is not surjective on $\pi_{d-2}$ it suffices to argue that the map $\L^\gs(\FF_2) \to \L^\s(\FF_2)$ is not surjective on $\pi_{-2}$.
 Since $\L^\s_2(\FF_2) \cong \ZZ/2$ but $\L^\gs(\FF_2) = 0$, this is indeed the case.
 A similar argument shows that for $\eps=-1$, the map $\L_0^\gs(\ZZ[\ZZ];\eps) \to \L_0^\s(\ZZ[\ZZ];\eps)$ is not surjective on $\pi_0$.